Blackbaud-BrandonJones/exercises/exercise4.md

 var isOld;
 ```

 Write a conditional statement that will test if an age is over 100.
-If it is set a variable `isOld` to `true` otherwise set it to `false`.
+If it is, set the variable `isOld` to `true` otherwise set it to `false`.

 #### Exercise 6